 Here the students learn the distinctive features of molding materials and acquire related techniques.
 Each student uses lines, surfaces, and material blocks as required by the current assignment, according to their own concepts (creative intention), and build up the work into a concrete shape from the original image.
 If a student wants to pursue architecture or environment design, they build architectural models.

-Preparation Course for the Entrance Examination of Kyoto University of Art and Design
+Preparation Course for the Entrance Examination of Kyoto University of the Arts

-This class is conducted by an academic staff member or the person in charge of entrance examinations at the Kyoto University of Art and Design (KUAD) once every month.
+This class is conducted by an academic staff member or the person in charge of entrance examinations at the Kyoto University of the Arts (KUA) once every month.
 While confirming their own capabilities, students can learn the knowledge and techniques necessary to pass entrance examinations in phased studies.
-Students aim to pass the Entrance Examination of Summer Communication Admission (Aug., and Oct.) at the Kyoto University of Art and Design.
+Students aim to pass the Entrance Examination of Summer Communication Admission (Aug., and Oct.) at the Kyoto University of the Arts.
 The content of the class is also useful for students who intend to proceed to the next stage of education at other universities or vocational schools, as it prepares students for their studies of the necessary knowledge and techniques after they enter a university or vocational school.

 The results of classwork, such as personal or group topics, etc., are presented at Shunjyu Hall, the university's large theater hall.